iaroslav-ai/iaroslav-ai.github.io/_posts/2015-11-15-10000-layers-4-neurons-each.md

 Above figure shows described ininitialization scheme for deep fully connected networ.
 There \\(w_i\\) denote weights of i-th neuron in shallow net, and \\(a_i\\) it's output weight in final linear layer.
 1s denote connections with weight one, and connections not drawn are set to zero.
 Essentially shallow net is put into deep net.

+Notice that this kind of initialization is similar in spirit to [this paper](http://arxiv.org/abs/1505.00387), where in a sense deep networks are made more "shallow" by allowing some of the neurons in layer pass the information through them without a change.

 **2. Loss tends to 0 when network becomes deeper**

 Firstly, you can almost always find a neuron that gives different output values for different training points, see figure below.